-Head first for the tourist office and pick up their map which shows a route around town which includes all the main highlights.
-It is also next to the ticket office for Lascaux caves and so you can buy your tickets at the same time.
+Head first for the tourist office in Montignac and pick up their map which shows a route around town which includes all the main highlights.
+The tourist office is next to the ticket office for Lascaux caves and so you can buy your tickets at the same time.

-The tourist office is in the ancient (13th century) Hopital of Saint Jean l'Evangeliste and opposite is the Prieure Saint Georges which is now home to an exhibition space for local arts and crafts.
+The buildings here are interesting: Montignac tourist office is in the 13th century Hopital of Saint Jean the Evangelist and opposite you can see the Priory of Saint-Georges which is now home to an exhibition space for local arts and crafts.

 Each year at the end of July Montignac is host to the Festival of Folklore de Montignac.